sindresorhus/got/readme.md

 Type: `(object: unknown) => string`\
 Default: `(object: unknown) => JSON.stringify(object)`

-Function used to stringify JSON requests body.
+A function used to stringify the body of JSON requests.

 Example: